Dementia Care at Agnes and Arthur Care Home in Bradeley, Stoke-on-Trent

 There are several diseases and conditions that result in dementia.
 These include:

 - Alzheimer's disease − The most common cause of dementia.
 During the course of the disease the chemistry and structure of the brain change, leading to the death of brain cells.
 Problems of short-term memory are usually the first noticeable sign.

 - Vascular dementia − If the oxygen supply to the brain fails due to vascular disease, brain cells are likely to die and this can cause the symptoms of vascular dementia.
 These symptoms can occur either suddenly, following a stroke, or over time through a series of small strokes.

 - Dementia with Lewy bodies − This form of dementia gets its name from tiny abnormal structures that develop inside nerve cells.
 Their presence in the brain leads to the degeneration of brain tissue.
 Symptoms can include disorientation and hallucinations, as well as problems with planning, reasoning and problem solving.
 Memory may be affected to a lesser degree.
 This form of dementia shares some characteristics with Parkinson's disease.

 - Fronto-temporal dementia (including Pick's disease) − In fronto-temporal dementia, damage is usually focused in the front part of the brain.
 At first, personality and behaviour changes are the most obvious signs.

-- Dementia mainly affects people over the age of 65 and the likelihood increases with age.
-However, it can affect younger people: there are over 16,000 people in the UK under the age of 65 who have dementia.
+Dementia can also affect younger people; there are over 42,000 people in the UK under the age of 65 who have early onset dementia.

-- Scientists are investigating the genetic background to dementia.
-It does appear that in a few rare cases the diseases that cause dementia can be inherited.
+Scientists are investigating the genetic background to dementia.
+It does appear that the diseases that cause dementia can be inherited.
 Some people with a particular genetic make-up have a higher risk than others of developing dementia.

 - Aricept (donepezil hydrochloride)